kisaragiRY/Rane-Blog/src/Blogs/about.md

-# Author: Rane.Z
+# Rane.Z

-This is a blog templete site.
-You can contact me through rane.z.blog@gmail.com.

-Visit [ranelog.com](http://ranelog.com) to keep updated.
+Hi, I'm Rane.

+This this Rane's official blog where I write about **Math, Statistics, Machine Learning and some random thoughts.**

+To contact me, you can use the contact form.
+It would reach me as soon as you click the "**send**" button.

+Stay Tuned~